oracle-livelabs/oci/oci-apm-springboot/01-create-oke/create-oke.md

    ![Oracle Cloud console, Create cluster](images/1-7-OKE.png " ")

 7. This will start to create a cluster, and takes 7 to 10 minutes to complete.
 While waiting for the creation of the cluster, you can proceed to the next lab to create an APM domain.
-In the Lab 3, we will resume the steps to build the application.
+In Lab 3, we will resume the steps to build the application.

    ![Oracle Cloud console, Create cluster](images/1-8-OKE.png " ")